-By naming the Parkinson's Center of Oregon as a beneficiary in your will your generosity will be a lasting legacy for future people with Parkinson's disease.
+By naming the OHSU Parkinson Center as a beneficiary in your will your generosity will be a lasting legacy for future people with Parkinson's disease.
 The OHSU Development Department and local attorneys can help you with your estate planning and also minimize taxes on these gifts.

 There are many creative ways to accomplish this generous giving:

 Bequests: Gifts by will or revocable living trust may be for a specific dollar amount, a percentage of your total estate or a residual amount remaining after all specific bequests and expenses have been paid.

 Beneficiary Designations: By naming the OHSU Parkinson Center as a beneficiary of retirement plans, life insurance policies, transfer-on-death accounts and commercial annuities you can control your funds during your life and avoid income and estate taxes on your death.

 Life Income Gifts: This gift allows you to make a significant contribution while protecting or improving your personal financial situation.
 These gift plans provide income for life, an immediate income tax deduction and the potential for reduced estate taxes.
 The most common life income gifts are charitable gift annuities and charitable remainder trusts.